greghendershott/wffi/README.md

 From `markdown.rkt`:

-Given the pathname of a markdown file, `wffi-lib` parses the file into a `(listof api?)`, where each `api` corresponds to one web service function.
+Given the path name of a markdown file, `wffi-lib` parses the file into a `(listof api?)`, where each `api` corresponds to one web service function.